asreview/synergy-dataset/datasets/Four Software Engineer Data Sets/README.md

 This folder contains all 4 data sets used in the paper "Finding Better Active Learners for Faster Literature Reviews" (by Yu, Kraft & Menzies, 2018).

-The "Original.zip" file contains the original data sets.
+The four datasets can be found at https://doi.org/10.5281/zenodo.673264.
+The "Original.zip" file contains a copy of the original data sets.

 Please kindly note that three of these data sets (Hall, Radjenovic and Wahono) contain only three columns: title, abstract, included.